CryptikEd/Weird-Factz-Quiz-/README.md

 The color scheme was based from one of my favorite colors, a deep sea blue.
 This was used as a the background color on all game pages.
 I used the same color as background color when creating all the images for the different game pages, for a cleaner look.
 As The Hero Image with its vibrant colors is the focal point when entering the gamesite, I opted to keep the overall color scheme for both text block and fonts quite neutral.
 But I made sure to keep contrasting colors for an more pleaserable user experience.

 - Colors
-  - I used #00cc66 ,#124b8d for background
+  - I used #124b8d for background
-  - I used #f2f2f2 for buttons
+  - I used 1C364B for buttons
-  - I used #9ea09f, #121413 for hovering and chosing an answer option
+  - I used #124b8d for hovering and chosing an answer option
-  - I used #e0e0e0 for the back to top

 ![Weird Factz banner Color Scheme](assets/docs/testingimages/colorpicker.png)